Generated Columns

 Try Vela Sandbox

 A generated column in PostgreSQL is a column whose value is automatically computed from an expression based on other columns in the same row.
 This keeps derived values consistent without requiring application logic or triggers.
-PostgreSQL currently supports only stored generated columns — the computed value is written to disk on each insert or update, analogous to a materialized view at the row level.
+PostgreSQL currently supports only stored generated columns — the computed value is written to disk on each INSERT or UPDATE, analogous to a materialized view at the row level.

 CREATE TABLE table_name (